grimme-lab/xtb_docs/source/dev_python.rst

 This section targets mainly developers trying to interface their (Python) scripts with ``xtb``.
-The necessary files are currently *not* distributed in the main version of ``xtb``, but are available upon request.
+The necessary files are included from version 6.2 RC2 in the distributed tarball.

 .. contents::